polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/evm_module.md

 ## EVM Engine

-The current underlying EVM engine is [SputnikVM](https://github.com/sorpaas/rust-evm).
+The SRML EVM module uses [SputnikVM](https://github.com/sorpaas/rust-evm) as the underlying EVM engine.
 The engine is overhauled so that it's [modular](https://github.com/corepaper/evm).
-In the future we'll want to allow users to swap out components like gasometer, and inject their own customized ones.
+In the future, we will want to allow users to swap out components like gasometer, and inject their own customized ones.

 ## Execution Lifecycle